-- ☐ Make the basic settings (see chapter 6). - ☐ Connect the P{EL} BNC jack of the cell model to the BNC connector at the potential headstage. - ☐ Connect the SUBCLICK connector REF. to the REF. connector at the potential headstage. - ☐ Connect the SUBCLICK connector C{EL} to the plug at the current headstage. - □ Switch the CELL membrane switch (see Figure 12) to the desired position. - ☐ Set the GND switch (see Figure 12) to ON. - ☐ Turn POWER switch of the amplifier on.
+- o Make the basic settings (see chapter 6). - o Connect the P{EL} BNC jack of the cell model to the BNC connector at the potential headstage. - o Connect the SMB connector REF. to the REF. connector at the potential headstage. - o Connect the SMA connector C{EL} to the plug at the current headstage. - o Switch the cell membrane switch R_M (see Figure 10) to the desired position. - o Set the GND switch (see Figure 10) to ON. - o Set the Rs witch to OFF - o Turn POWER switch of the amplifier on.

 Now you can adjust the amplifier and apply test pulses to the cell model.
-Connection to the BNC- and SUBCLICK connector, respectively, gives access to the cell via a potential and current electrode with $1\,\mathrm{M}\Omega$ resistance.
-In the upper position the R_M switch simulates a cell membrane with a resistance of $10 \text{ k}\Omega$.
-In the lower position a cell membrane with $100 \text{ k}\Omega$ is simulated.
+Connection to the BNC- and SUBCLICK connector, respectively, gives access to the cell via a potential and current electrode with 1 M Ω resistance.
+In the upper position the R_M switch simulates a cell membrane with a resistance of 100 k Ω .
+In the lower position a cell membrane with 10 k Ω is simulated.
 The membrane capacity is always 100 nF (see also chapter 8.5).
+Switching Rs to ON introduces a series resistance of 1 k Ω .